 Brain volume.
-Structural MRI images were acquired on a Siemens Magnetom TrioTim syngo 3 Tesla scanner with a 12-channel head coil (Siemens Medical AG, Erlangen, Germany) using a 3D T1-weighted Magnetization Prepared Rapid Gradient Echo (MPRAGE) sequence (192 slices; field of view = 256 mm; voxel size = 1 mm3; TR = 2500 ms; TE = 3.69 ms; flip angle = 7°; TI = 1100 ms).
-Volumetric segmentation was performed using the Freesurfer 6.0.0 image analysis suite41.
-Previous studies suggested that software tools based on adult brain templates provide inaccurate segmentation for pediatric samples, which can be improved through the use of study-specific template brains ^{42,43}.
+We extracted the bilateral brain volumes for our regions of interest, which were striatum and hippocampus.
+The striatum regions included nucleus accumbens, caudate and putamen.
+For our imaging data, structural MRI images were acquired on a Siemens Magnetom TrioTim syngo 3 Tesla scanner with a 12-channel head coil (Siemens Medical AG, Erlangen, Germany) using a 3D T1-weighted Magnetization Prepared Rapid Gradient Echo (MPRAGE) sequence, with the following parameters: 192 slices; field of view = 256 mm, voxel size = 1 mm3, TR = 2500 ms; TE = 3.69 ms, flip angle = 7°, TI = 1100 ms. Volumetric segmentation was performed using the Freesurfer 6.0.0 image analysis suite41.
+Previous studies suggested that software tools based on adult brain templates provide inaccurate segmentation for pediatric samples, which can be improved through the use of study-specific template brains^{42,43}.
 Thus, we created two study-specific template brains (one for each wave) using Freesurfer's "make_average_subject" command.
 This pipeline utilized the default adult template brain registrations of the "recon-all-all" command to average surfaces, curvatures, and volumes from all subjects into a study-specific template brain.
 All subjects were then re-registered to this study-specific template brain to improve segmentation accuracy.
 Segmented images were manually inspected for accuracy and 8 cases at wave 1 and 5 cases at wave 2 were excluded for inaccurate or failed registration due to excessive motion.